junxit/us-congress-bills-116/metadata.md

 - 2020-12-09 — Mr. Pallone moved to suspend the rules and pass the bill.
 - 2020-12-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 2 (Roll no. 241). (text: CR H7074)
 - 2020-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 2 (Roll no. 241).
+- 2020-12-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.